Cosas1008/leetcode-1/readme.md

 ## 4. Median of Two Sorted Arrays
 There are two sorted arrays nums1 and nums2 of size m and n respectively.
 Find the median of the two sorted arrays.
 The overall run time complexity should be O(log (m+n)).
+## 78. Subsets
+Given a set of distinct integers, nums, return all possible subsets.
+Note: The solution set must not contain duplicate subsets.
+## 90. Subsets II
+Given a collection of integers that might contain duplicates, nums, return all possible subsets.
+Note: The solution set must not contain duplicate subsets.